andrewhamon/FFT-LED-Visualization/README.md

 You can controll the behavior of the LED strip by clicking in various places on the screen.
 The Y position of the mouse affects the light fall-off.
 A higher value (closer to the bottom of the screen) means only really loud parts of the spectrum get through.
 The X position is a scale factor that is multiplied by each value.
 A higher X value (more toward the right edge of he screen) makes all the LEDs brighter.

 **NB: The constants will only be updated when the mouse is clicked.
-The current value of the two constants ar the top two numbers displayed in the upper left corner of the screen.**
+The current value of the two constants are the top two numbers displayed in the upper left corner of the screen.**

 The current framerate is the third number displayed in the upper left corner of the screen.